 The Bank manages its material topics through its strategic planning process by assigning responsibility to the heads of the relevant divisions of the Bank, allocating necessary resources based on the significance of each material topic towards achieving the aforesaid strategic imperatives.
 Goals and targets, where relevant are embedded into the KPIs of the Key Management Personnel to ensure that the organisation achieves its objectives with regard to its material topics and are reviewed at regular intervals.

 Many policies are in place guiding its people to conduct activities in a responsible, transparent, and ethical manner in managing the material topics.
-These policies are duly adopted by the Board of Directors and are reviewed at predetermined intervals to stay current with the changing environment.
-Timely revision of these policies are monitored by the Integrated Risk Management Unit and is reported to BIRMC.
+These policies are duly approved by the Board of Directors and are reviewed at predetermined intervals to stay current with the changing environment.

 Where relevant grievance mechanisms are in place with assigned responsibility to the relevant divisional heads to manage, address and resolve grievances.